All Firms

 103A If you have selected ‘W – Other reason’, please specify why you have not used your credit broking permission.
 [Free text]

-104A Do you engage in credit broking activity in respect of individuals who wish to enter into credit agreements?
+104A Do you engage in credit broking activity in respect of individuals who wish to enter into credit agreements or consumer hire agreements which are wholly or predominantly for the purposes of a business carried on, or intended to be carried on, by the individual?
 A – Credit broking activity is solely in respect of agreements which are wholly or predominantly for business purposes

 B – Credit broking activity is mostly in respect of agreements which are wholly or predominantly for business purposes